Welcome to ermicroblog

 Are you looking for something fresh, update and simple explanation on the microcontrollers and electronics concept?

-Here at ermicroblog we bake fresh new projects, tutorials and ideas almost every week, any sugestion and comment would be most welcome.
+Here at ermicroblog we always bake fresh new projects, tutorials, and ideas.
+Any sugestions and comments would be most welcome.

 Have a pleasure reading and hope you enjoy visiting ermicroblog.